 Karen Abols was a credit manager with a medium sized business for 34 years, where she managed the accounts and prepared financial reports for the Board, working closely with the Company Secretary and auditors.
 This has given her a strong understanding of financial reports and audit requirements.
 She joined HAAG after being impressed with the work of the housing support team in assisting a friend into long-term housing.
 Since retirement she has volunteered for a local charity in the Western suburbs, and lends her skills to HAAG as Treasurer since 2021.
 Karen leads the finance sub-committee.

-Hoda Nahal is a qualified and accredited mental health social worker with 30 yeas of experience in the welfare field.
-She is committed to social justice and empowering individuals, families adnd communities to take charge of their life.
+Hoda Nahal is a qualified and accredited mental health social worker with 30 years of experience in the welfare field.
+She is committed to social justice and empowering individuals, families and communities to take charge of their life.

 Hoda has worked in the not for profit sector as a counsellor, case manager, community development worker, mediator, team leader and manager.
 She has worked with clients in complex situations involving family violence, homelessness, housing issues, mental health, drug abuse, family separation, gambling addiction, and with migrants and refugees.

 Andrew Rogers is a semi-retired educator and trainer who currently works in the field of diversity and inclusion.
-He is also active in his commitment to improving the wellbeing of older LGBTIQ people.
-As a trainer with Val’s LGBTI Ageing and Aged Care, Andrew has a developed understanding of the needs and supports necessary to ensure the healthy ageing of older people in the LGBTI community.
+He is also active in his commitment to improving the wellbeing of older LGBTIQA+ people.
+As Lead educator with Val’s LGBTI Ageing and Aged Care, Andrew has a developed understanding of the needs and supports necessary to ensure the healthy ageing of older people in the LGBTIQA+ community.

-Andrew’s prior professional experience as a banker and as a university lecturer adds to his capacity to contribute to the direction and activities of community organizations such as HAAG.
-He is a member of HAAG's LGBTIQA+ community reference group.
+Additionally, Andrew is a member of LGBTIQA+ Advisory Groups for other organisations including Maribyrnong City Council.
+Andrew’s prior professional experience as a banker and as a university lecturer adds to his capacity to contribute to the direction and activities of community organisations such as HAAG.

 Meet our Management team